aaronsaray/slack-conversation-export/README.md

 ## Contributing / Code of Conduct

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for the process for submitting pull requests to us.
-All participants must read and agree to the [CODE OF CONDUCT](CODE_OF_CONDUCT.MD).
+All participants must read and agree to the [code of conduct](CODE_OF_CONDUCT.md).

 ## Versioning